London Construction Magazine

 Outlines principles of independence, fairness and avoidance of conflicts of interest in editorial decision-making.

-Provides transparency on ownership structure and any commercial relationships that may influence the publication.
+Provides transparency on ownership structure and commercial relationships.

 Defines the legal framework governing use of the website and published content.

-Explains how user data is collected, used and protected in accordance with applicable regulations.
+Explains how user data is collected, used and protected.

 Independence and Commercial Content